Work on a new $20-million eco-resort has begun on Rottnest Island.

 “It’s the ideal balance between meeting demand for experiential travel and preserving the delicate coastal environment,” says Wilckens.
 “Both in Australia and internationally, tourists are wanting to experience nature in a deeper and more connected way.”

-Eco Village Rottnest Island is due to open in December with pre-bookings available from July.
+Eco Village Rottnest Island is due to open in December with pre-bookings available soon.